-Robin Seemangal is a Brooklyn native who has been reporting from NASA’s Kennedy Space Center since 2014, covering SpaceX’s race to build the reusable rocket and NASA missions to the International Space Station and other destinations throughout the solar system.
+Robin Seemangal was an embedded reporter at Kennedy Space Center covering SpaceX’s race to build the reusable rocket, and flagship NASA missions to destinations throughout the solar system.
 He’s written for the New York Observer, WIRED Magazine, Popular Mechanics, Popular Science, and regularly appears on BBC.

 Chris Gebhardt is the Assistant Managing Editor with NASASpaceflight and a screenwriter.
 He has covered the world’s spaceflight events for more than a decade, including construction and utilization of the International Space Station, interplanetary exploration, and how space-based science benefits life on Earth.

-Amy Thompson is a freelance science journalist based in Orlando, Florida where she has been covering rocket launches at Kennedy Space Center since 2014.
-She loves writing about commercial spaceflight, planetary science missions, and dinosaurs.
-You can find her previous work in Popular Science, WIRED, and the New York Observer.
+Amy Thompson is a freelance space reporter based in Florida and has been covering rocket launches at Kennedy Space Center since 2014.
+Her interests include commercial spaceflight, planetary science missions, and dinosaurs.
+You can find her previous work in Popular Science, WIRED, Space Dot Com, and the New York Observer.

 Alex Lin is a writer, actress, and musician in the greater NYC area.
 A recent graduate from NYU's Tisch School of the Arts, she can often be seen still trying to get into school buildings just to use the bathroom.
 Alex most recently performed off-broadway in Maverick, a new play about the final days of Orson Welles.